Help & Advice Articles, Videos and How-to-Guides

 The system also features an efficient high water level alarm, internal pipe work, a one way valve and a quick release shut-off valve for quick release of the pump for servicing.

-Permagard – 29 Years Experience
+Permagard – Over 30 Years' Experience

 If you are interested in one of our PermaSEAL Sump and Dual Systems, contact us with any questions or for installation advice.
 Sump and pump systems should always been installed by a trained electrician or a waterproofing company.
 They should inform you that the system will need to be serviced quarterly during the first year and annually thereafter.